AADevCloud/Taint-Toleration-Node-Affinity/README.md

 - requiredDuringSchedulingIgnoredDuringExecution
 - preferredDuringSchedulingIgnoredDuringExecution
 - requiredDuringSchedulingrequiredDuringExecution

-there are 3 different types of operator in node affinity
+There are 3 different types of operator in node affinity
 - NotIn
 - In
 - Exists